Car Wreck Lawyer in Greenville

 Everyone knows how slow the court system is, so do these rules mean that your case must be completed within 3 years?
 No. The law just requires that your case be filed.
 So long as the first step has been taken, it doesn’t matter if the case takes longer than three years to reach its conclusion.

 What happens if you fail to act in time?
 If you don’t file your case within three years of the date of the accident, it is likely that the judge assigned will dismiss your claim, denying you a chance to hold the defendant responsible for the harm he or she caused.
 The law is clear that failing to file a case within the allotted time bars the case from court.
 This rule applies even in tragic cases or cases where the defendant is clearly to blame.
-It’s for this reason that timing is critical in South Carolina car accident cases.
+It’s for this reason that any car accident lawyer in Greenville will inform you that timing is critical in South Carolina car accident cases.